 H.G.
 Wells poses a question about greatness.
 My friend poses a question about goodness.
+What of our goodness?

 “Meaninglessness does not come from weariness with pain.
 Meaningless comes from weariness with pleasure….
 No one is more fed up with life than one who has exhausted pleasure.
 Some of the loneliest people in the world are those who have lived indulgent lives and emotionally and physically drive themselves to impotence.”

 Wilde is described as “the supreme individualist”.
-The Picture of Dorian Gray, is described as a “novel of vice hidden beneath art” tinged with “self-conscious decadence”.
+His book, The Picture of Dorian Gray, is described as a “novel of vice hidden beneath art” tinged with “self-conscious decadence”.
 The Importance of Being Earnest, commonly believed to be his best work written at the height of his career, is more subtle and nuanced, but continues the same theme, as do all of the works of Oscar Wilde.
 (See Wikipedia)

 Queensberry’s son, Lord Alfred Douglas, was the person who introduced Wilde to “the Victorian underground of gay prostitution”.
-Queensberry’s defense was to prove his statements true by hiring private investigators to uncover the “salacious details of Wilde’s private life”.
-The trial that Wilde initiated left him bankrupt as the defense proved the truth of Queenberry’s statements.
+Queensberry’s defense to the libel charges was to prove his statements true by hiring private investigators to uncover the “salacious details of Wilde’s private life”.
+The trial that Wilde brought against Queensberry left him bankrupt and exposed.

 Like Solomon, though, he retained a sort of wisdom borne of experience.
-Having been baptized as a child, he often used biblical imagery and characters in his writing, though his use was, perhaps, sacrilegious.
-During a two year prison sentence for homosexual actions, he requested the Bible in multiple, languages, Dante’s Divine Comedy and other works with Christian themes.
+Having been baptized as a child, he often used biblical imagery in his writing, though it’s use would have likely been considered sacrilegious.
+During a two year prison sentence for homosexual actions, he requested copies of the Bible in multiple, languages, Dante’s Divine Comedy and other works with Christian themes.
 When he was released from prison, the Catholic Church turned down his request to spend six months at a monastery, and Wilde wept at the news.

-My friend is in the ICU as I write, having suffered a series of strokes that could leave him incommunicative and paralyzed.
+My friend is in a hospital ICU as I write, having suffered a series of strokes that could leave him uncommunicative and paralyzed.
 Even in his desperate physical situation, he and his family have experienced the presence of God sustaining them in faith.
-They exhibit a transcendent joy and peace even in the middle of the difficulties they face.
+They exhibit a transcendent joy and peace in the middle of the difficulties they face.

-We are naturally attracted to pleasure and pull back from pain, but sometimes the pleasures we seek cause us pain.
+We are naturally attracted to pleasure and pull back from pain.
+Sometimes, however, the pleasures we seek cause us pain.
 We tend to think that pleasure is good and pain is bad, if not in a moral sense, then certainly in an experiential sense.
 God gives us the ability to experience pleasure and pain.
 In that sense, God gives us both pleasure and pain.